 Generally, the Primary Location should be that of the applicant organization or identified as offsite in accordance with the conditions of the applicant organization's negotiated Facilities and Administrative (F&A) agreement.
-If there is more than one performance site, list all additional sites in the fields provided for Location 1 - # below.
+This information must agree with the F&A information on the Checklist Form Page of the application.
+If there is more than one performance site, including any Department of Veterans Affairs (VA) facilities and foreign sites, list them in the fields provided for Location 1 - # below.
+Applicants should also provide an explanation of resources available from each Project/Performance Site in Item 9, Facilities and Resources of the Other Project Information form, and describe any consortium/contractual arrangements in Item 15 of the PHS 398 Research Plan.